All about Dubai’s ban on single-use plastic

 Ban of single-use plastic in Dubai: Impact on Businesses and Consumers

-The plastic ban will require businesses to rethink their packaging and service methods.
-Key changes may include:
+The plastic ban has required businesses to rethink their packaging and service methods.
+Key changes have included:

-- Menu Adjustments: Restaurants may need to modify their menus to accommodate new packaging options.
+- Menu Adjustments: Restaurants have modified their menus to accommodate new packaging options.

-- Staff Training: Employees will be required to learn about the new protocols and the importance of sustainability.
+- Staff Training: Employees have been trained on the new protocols and the importance of sustainability.

 The ban also encourages the use of reusable items, such as: